it's 4:30pm on a thursday afternoon.

 I don't know about y'all, but when I've been on my last and final string, I rarely think back to: "that while we were dead in our sin, Christ died for us."
 I mean, I try to think about that-- but if I'm being honest, most of the time I just end up reverting back to things like this:

-- "Are you sure you're even a Christian?"
+- "Are you sure you're even a Christian?"and my favorite:

 - "AGAIN?
 You seriously failed AGAIN?"